Jasmonate O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and jasmonate, whereas its two products are S-adenosylhomocysteine and methyl jasmonate.
+This is a methylation reaction in which the plant hormone, jasmonic acid, is converted to its ester, methyl jasmonate.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from Arabidopsis thaliana.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:jasmonate O-methyltransferase.
 This enzyme is also called jasmonic acid carboxyl methyltransferase.